Aquanty/rtd-hgs/docs/source/index.rst

 case, you can use the following command to increase the number of digits in the output time number.

 Input instructions !
-Input instructions !
-Number of digits for output file suffix !
+Number of digits for

 --------------

-|

 #. **suffix_len** Number of digits in the output file suffix, an integer
    between 4 and 10, inclusive.